blachawk/SymfonyBlack/README.md

 ### Get Encore for Webpack needs

-* From the terminal initiate the following
+* From the terminal get encore for your Symfony project via Composer.

 ```powershell
 composure require encore
 ```

-* Review the new package.json file and get all dependencies, and then commit all assets via git.
+* Review the new package.json file and install all dependencies - followed by a commit on your work branch.

 ```powershell
 npm install
 ```

-* When working with stylesheet links and javascript links, use the following encore tags
+* When working with stylesheet &amp; JavaScript links, use the following encore tags in your Symfony project.

 ```twig
 {{ encore_entry_link_tags('app')}}
 {{ encore_entry_script_tags('app')}}
 ```

-* Review all registered actions with Twig
+* From the terminal review all registered actions with Twig

 ```powershell
 php bin/console debug:twig
 ```
 ## Get a grip on the webpack.config.js file

-* Re-modify the config file to work directly with your new assets/ directory.
+* Re-modify this config file to register your new assets/ directory.
+It's from the assets directory that SASS and JavaScript files will be created.

 ```js
     .setOutputPath('public/build/')